moi74/moi74/README.md

 - 👀 I’m interested in FullStack programming;
 - 🌱 I’m currently learning about more programming languages and about blockchains;
 - 💞️ I’m looking to collaborate on web projects;
-- 📫 If you want to talkwith me, just send an email: var email : moisespsantanna@gmail.com
+- 📫 If you want to talk with me, just send an email: var email : moisespsantanna@gmail.com

 <!---